 But please note, Virginia is very strict and treats many offenses which would only be a traffic infraction in Ontario as a criminal misdemeanor charge.
-For example, Virginia has a reckless driving law whereby drivers can be charged with a criminal misdemeanor charge for driving in excess of 80 mph or driving 20 mph or more above the posted speed limit.
+For example, Virginia has a reckless driving law whereby drivers can be charged with a criminal misdemeanor charge for driving in excess of 80 mph (now 85 mph as of July 1, 2020) or driving 20 mph or more above the posted speed limit.
 It doesn’t seem like Ontario is nearly as strict!
 There are other ways to get a reckless driving charge in Virginia, for example, for passing a stopped school bus or for racing.
-This man from Ontario, who was driving on I-64 in Virginia and involved in a singular vehicle accident involving no other vehicles, was charged with reckless driving (a criminal misdemeanor).
+You can even be charged with reckless driving for being involved in a single vehicle accident involving no other vehicles.
 So while some fines can be prepaid, you should check your Virginia summons to see what type of charge you have been charged with and make sure it is not something you should hire an attorney to fight.

 If you were charged with a criminal misdemeanor charge such as reckless driving or driving on a suspended license, you will be required to go to court.
 An attorney may be able to have the case tried in your absence, but not hiring an attorney and missing court can have consequences.
 Most of my clients are trying to avoid a criminal misdemeanor charge in Virginia, and if I were from Ontario, I would not want a criminal misdemeanor added to my record, no matter where the charge originated.